SeleniumHQ/docker-selenium/README.md

 ## Video recording ![BETA](https://img.shields.io/badge/beta!-blue?style=for-the-badge)

-It is possible to record your tests running in containers by using the `selenium/video:ffmpeg-4.3.1-20210329` Docker image.
+Tests execution can be recorded by using the `selenium/video:ffmpeg-4.3.1-20210329` Docker image.
 One container is needed per each container where a browser is running.
 This means if you are running 5 Nodes/Standalone containers, you will need 5 video containers, the mapping is 1-1.